jaredhm/gilded_rose/README.md

 Code: 200
 ```

+# Time Spent
+I'd estimate that I've spent 8 to 10 hours altogether on this project so far.

+Had I more time, there are several things that I'd like to see finished:
+ - Scheduling and cleaning functionality actually implemented.
+Unfortunately, due to time constraints, I didn't get around to meeting this requirement
+ - Better documentation.
+This would mean a number of things.

+Had I the time, I would first implement the API using (swagger)[https://swagger.io/docs/specification/about/] so that I could properly specify the inputs and outputs of the API schema and use it to generate documentation, skeleton code, and API-level test templates.
+Additionally, like to see something like (JSDoc)[http://usejsdoc.org/] used for all function headers.
+This would allow me to generate documentation in all sorts of pretty formats.
+  - Automated tests.
+There's a section about this below.
+I just think testing is super important, and I didn't get to do it.

 # Testing
 Generally, this isn't something that I allow to slip as a developer, but due to time constraints automated testing got cut.